 When the SPECCHIO database is created, it has an Administrator account defined.
 The User Name and Password for this account are not generally advertised.
 See your SPECCHIO Administrator if you require access to these administration functions.

+Campaigns

-SPECCHIO organises the Spectra forData uploaded to SPECCHIO are organised into Campaigns. every new sampling experiment into Campaigns.
+SPECCHIO organises the Spectra for each new sampling experiment into Campaigns.
 The Spectral data in each Campaign can be viewed and operated on together.

 Campaigns can contain Spectra measured with different instruments and sensors, including instruments of different Sensor types and measurements done at different times using an Instrument which has been calibrated one or more times between these measurements.